 Dr. Paul Law directs the Interactive Autism Network (IAN), an online research study, research registry and information resource that is transforming autism spectrum disorder (ASD) research not only at Kennedy Krieger, but at institutions worldwide.
 This project consists of two separate components: IAN Research and IAN Community.
 In IAN Research, families and affected individuals who live in the U.S. consent to participate in this long-term online study, agree to share the information that they contribute with qualified researchers and are notified about other studies for which they qualify.
 In IAN Community, any individual concerned about ASD can learn about recent research results, the importance of research and how research is conducted.
 Individuals can also help set the research agenda.

-Since its public launch in 2007, the IAN Research study has consented nearly 33,000 individuals with ASD and their families.
-More than 262 research projects have applied for, or are using IAN subject recruitment services.
+Since its public launch in 2007, the IAN Research study has consented over 45,400 individuals with ASD and their family members.
+More than 470 research projects have applied for, or are using IAN subject recruitment services.
 Data from the study has been distributed to 14 third-party research teams.
-IAN Community has received nearly 1.1 million visits.
+IAN Community has received over 3 million visits.

 Dr. Stewart Mostofsky is using cutting-edge functional magnetic resonance imaging (fMRI) technology to explore why people with autism tend to have difficulty with motor-learning skills such as riding a tricycle or putting a key in a lock.
 Other researchers have already established that motor-learning and language production -- the primary skills affected by autism -- are governed by the same region of the brain.
 Dr. Mostofsky is using fMRI technology to determine if the brain activity of children with autism differs from that of other children when performing certain motor tasks.
 Understanding more about the brain abnormalities associated with autism may help direct treatment efforts, such as generating support for instructional methods that appeal to the unique learning profiles of people with autism.